Jbleezy/BO2-Reimagined/README.md

 #### STG-44
 * Ammo gets added to the clip at the same time that it gets added in the reload anim
 * Upgraded: decreased stock ammo from 330 to 300
+* Upgraded: changed weapon name from "Spatz-447 +" to "Spatz-447"

 #### SWAT-556
 * Replaces M16A1